 “There were certainly a fair few laugh-out-loud moments, certain things that the characters do or some of the words that they come out with, sure did make me giggle in places.
 There was so much going on, it was like oh my god, what’s going to happen next or how is that situation/event going to resolve itself or play out.
 A book that was impossible to put down.

 “Seriously, if you haven’t read this book yet then I highly recommend that you do, although a little tip: make sure you read books 1 and 2 of the trilogy first.” – Nessa, on GoodReads

 Writer, Lizzie Lemalf, and her loving but somewhat dysfunctional family are still grieving over the loss of a much-loved family member.
 Lizzie is doing her best to keep her family together but why does the recent death of a well-known celebrity have them all in a spin?
 The police suspect foul play; Lizzie and other family members suspect one another.
-Lizzie begins searching for answers only to find herself being dragged back to the past, to 1960’s London to be exact, and to the former life of her father, that up until now she has never been privy to.
+Lizzie begins searching for answers only to find herself being dragged back to the past, to 1960s London to be exact, and to the former life of her father, which up until now she has never been privy to.
 Every family has its secrets but how can the past hold the key to a present-day celebrity death?
 They say the past comes back to haunt you.
 Surely the truth will out?
 Maybe, but only time will tell…